minprog/progik-old/30 Homework/70 Homework 7/10 Homework.md

 ### Function 5: `compute_growth(data)`

-The last function to write will be `compute_growth(data)`.
+Write a new function called `compute_growth(data)`.
 It should take one argument, the dictionary containing the data and compute the difference (or growth) of the data between each year, for all countries.
-If the value of the data increases from one year to the next, the growth will be postive for that year and the larger the value, the bigger the increase.
+If the value of the data for a country increases from one year to the next, the growth will be postive for that year (the larger the value, the bigger the increase).
 Conversely if the value drops from one year to the next, the growth will be negative.

+This means the function should return a new dictionary, containing the same country-codes, but the values should be a list of the differences between each year.
+So the first value for a country would be the difference between 1960 and 1961, and the second the difference between 1961 and 1962, ect.
+Note that these value lists will thus be 1 element shorter than the original data lists.

 Also test this function, include a print and a short description in markdown.

+### Function 6: `plot_data(data, start, end)`

+In this last function we will actually visualise the data!
+The function should take 3 arguments, the dictionary containing the data, the starting year for the data and the end year for the data.
+It should then plot that data using matplotlib.
+Make a new line in the plot for each country, where the data for that country are the y-values, and the x-values run from `start` to `end`.
+Be sure to label each line with its country-code.
+If you don't remember how to do something in matplotlib, take another look at the tutorial in the matplotlib part of the Lab.

+Add a test below your function and see if it produces a plot. *Hint:* You might want to add a `subset_countries()` in your test, to avoid drawing too many lines in your plot.
+If everything works correctly, add a short description in markdown.

 ## Starting the investigation

+Now we should have most of the tools needed to do an investigation of the data.
+This last part of the homework will be a lot more freeform, where it is up to you to write a report about a part of the data you think is interesting.

-For the last part of this assignment you are asked to investigate the data for yourself.
-Start by writing a short introduction to the part of the data you are investigating and add a research question you would like to try and answer using the data.
+Start by adding a new markdown cell where you write a short introduction of the parts of the dataset you want to investigate and describe what each data-file contains exactly.
+Then try to formulate a question or questions you would like to try and answer using this data (your research question).

-Plot your data in a graph using matplotlib and write down your findings in markdown.
-Include at least 2 graphs and separate conclusions.
+Make a new code cell and, using the functions you already wrote, start investigating / plotting parts of the data.
+After each code cell, write a description in markdown of what you did at that step and why.

+You can then add new code-cells to plot other parts of the data, based on what you found in earlier steps.
+Feel free to add new functions, if you need them for your data.
+Each code-cell step should be accompanied by a description in markdown.
+You can also search for other references on your topic and include them in the report as links or images.

+Your notebook report should contain at least 2 different plots of your data and accompanying descriptions.
+At least one external reference to your topic is required as well.
+The last markdown cell should contain a conclusion, i.e. what you think the answer is to your research question stated in the introdution, based on the data you found.

-Zip the notebook folder, including any images you might want to add and the data files you created together in a single zip called `hw7.zip`. **Do not** add the orginal `WDI_Data.csv`.
+Zip the notebook folder, including `hw7.ipynb`, any images you might want to add and the data files you created together in a single zip called `hw7.zip`.
+**Do not** add the orginal `WDI_Data.csv` file.